CS122-04-FA26/NetflixWatchers-Netflix-Engagement/data/README.md

 ## License

-CC0 1.0 Public Domain — free to use for academic, personal, or commercial purposes.
+CC0 1.0 Public Domain: free to use for academic, personal, or commercial purposes.